cdfoundation/sig-interoperability/docs/vocabulary.md

 * Other Results and Side Effects: Resources are provisioned.

 #### Deploy
-* Semantics: Make changes to any environment other than the build environment.
+* Semantics: Make changes to any environment other than the pipeline environment.
 Configure the environment.
 Deploy dependencies, software artificts and/or documentation.
 * Aliases: Install, Configure
 * Inputs: Software Source, Binary Source, Generated Software, Generated Binaries, Dependency List/Graph, Packaged Artifacts, Provisioned Resources
 * Outputs: Routes to Deployments (with connection info).
 Deployment Records.
 Secrets to access deployed resources.